Saki-JSU/Bioinformatics/scRNA-seq/tutorial/ReadMe.md

 RLE plots are used to illustrate the performance of normalization.
 The centers are shaped in a lined clearly.

-The code use a package called **scRNA.seq.funcs**, which is written by authors and needs to be installed from GitHub.
+The code use a package called ```scRNA.seq.funcs''', which is written by authors and needs to be installed from GitHub.

 See **Step4.R** for details.